umccr/htsget-rs/doc/ARCHITECTURE.md

 This repository consists of a workspace composed by the following crates:

-- [htsget-search](htsget-search): Core logic needed to run searches in the genomic data according to the htsget specs: genomic data via reads variants from cloud storage, run queries on their indices.
+- [htsget-search](../htsget-search): Core logic needed to run searches in the genomic data according to the htsget specs: genomic data via reads variants from cloud storage, run queries on their indices.
 Other interfaces can be build outside of this crate but on top of this core functionality.
-- [htsget-http-core](htsget-http-core): Handling of htsget's HTTP requests: converting query results to JSON, client error reporting.
+- [htsget-http-core](../htsget-http-core): Handling of htsget's HTTP requests: converting query results to JSON, client error reporting.
 Aims contain everything HTTP related that isn't framework dependent.
-- [htsget-http-actix](htsget-http-actix): This crate contains a working server implementation based on the other crates in the project.
+- [htsget-http-actix](../htsget-http-actix): This crate contains a working server implementation based on the other crates in the project.
 It contains the framework dependent code.
 It should be possible for anyone to write another crate like this one using htsget-search, htsget-http-core and their preferred framework;
+- [htsget-http-lambda](../htsget-http-lambda): Similar to htsget-http-actix, this is a working server implementation of htsget, however run entirely on AWS Lambda.
+See the [deploy](../deploy/README.md) documentation for instructions on how to deploy it.
+- [htsget-test-utils](../htsget-test-utils): A crate containing test utilities and code used by the other crates in the project.
-- [htsget-devtools](htsget-devtools): This is just a bunch of code helping us to explore the formats or to proof some concepts.
+- [htsget-devtools](../htsget-devtools): This is just a bunch of code helping us to explore the formats or to proof some concepts.

 More crates will come as we progress in this project, such as the htsget id resolver interface layer.